 Understanding your rights and responsibilities

-Student Health & Wellness is committed to providing an environment that fosters quality health care.
+Student Health is committed to providing an environment that fosters quality health care.
 Employees are expected to assist you in understanding and exercising your rights.
 Likewise, you are expected to understand your responsibilities to your caregivers and other individuals attempting to provide services to you.

 Our goal is for you to have the same care and attention we would want for our family and ourselves.